lakshmankumar12/rubik_notes/readme.md

     R  U2
     R'
   ```
-* Hdl: 5 R-activities.
-First is R2, then R'-R 2 times.
-First and third its D/D'.
-2nd/4th its U2
+* Hdl:
+    * 5 R-activities.
-    * R' starts from 2nd.
+    * First is R2 and R' starts from 2nd.
-    * There is no U' confusion
+    * There is no U'
+    * D is first.
+U2 next.
+Also note R' at end
   ```
     R2 D
     R'   U2